 Certificate programs in translation are often non-credit programs.
 Graduates of these programs can apply for credentials from professional translators associations.
 Credentialing generally calls for meeting education requirements and passing a competency exam.

-Overview of Online Certificate Programs in Translation
+Certificate Programs - Translation

 Specialty certificates in translation usually focus on one language pair, such as Spanish and English or Arabic and English.
 A general translation option is also available in some cases.
 This certificate requires the completion of at least six courses.
 Students learn sight translation techniques, terminology and computer translation programs.